 Internal control and risk management system in the accounting process

 Preparation of the consolidated financial statements includes all activities required for presentation and disclosure of the net assets, financial position and results of operations of the Group in accordance with the provisions of the law and the IFRS.
-The consolidated financial statements consist of the balance sheet, income statement, statement of comprehensive income, statement of changes in equity, cash flow statement, segment report and the notes to the consolidated financial statements, which disclose significant accounting policies and explanatory notes.
+The consolidated financial statements consist of the balance sheet, income statement, statement of comprehensive income, shareholders equity statement, cash flow statement, segment report and the notes to the consolidated financial statements, which disclose significant accounting policies and explanatory notes.
 The financial statement process includes the aggregation of all data from accounting and upstream processes for the annual financial statements.

 The internal control system is implemented in the Group accounting process in accordance with the five elementary components of the COSO (Committee of Sponsoring Organisations of the Treadway Commission) framework model for internal control.

 The organisational structure consists of the local accounting departments of the individual companies and the Group accounting department at the VIG Holding headquarters in Vienna.
-The accounting departments of the VIG companies prepare both local GAAP and IFRS financial statements and then send the IFRS figures to the Group accounting department.
+The accounting departments of the VIG companies prepare both local GAAP and IFRS financial statements, which are then provided to the Group accounting department.

 The IFRS financial statements are prepared in accordance with uniform Group accounting policies.
 The Group fully applies the rules of IFRS 4 with respect to the valuation of insurance policies.
-Accordingly, the values recognised under applicable national law are carried over to the IFRS consolidated financial statements.
+According to these rules, the values recognised under applicable national law are carried over to the IFRS consolidated financial statements.

 Standardised software is used to prepare the consolidated financial statements.
 VIG companies mainly use this software to report their data, most of which is imported into the system as an upload or directly entered on site.
 The Group accounting department consolidates the data and prepares the consolidated financial statements.

-IFRS accounting policies that apply across the Group were set down in a Group accounting manual (IFRS application) that is to be applied by all companies included in the consolidated financial statements.
+IFRS accounting policies that apply across the Group were set down in a Group accounting manual (IFRS application) that is mandatory for all companies included in the consolidated financial statements.
 The goal is to ensure uniform implementation of the IFRS across the Group.
-The manual is reviewed each year and updated or amended when necessary, and is sent to the responsible people in the local reporting departments together with additional information on Group-wide reporting requirements each time before the financial statements are prepared.
+This manual is reviewed every year and updated or amended when necessary, and is sent to the responsible people in the local reporting departments together with additional information on Group-wide reporting requirements each time before the financial statements are prepared.
+In addition, we notify the entire Group of material developments to and amended requirements in the Group financial reporting process.
 The subsidiaries are responsible in the control system for compliance with the Group-wide accounting policies and for proper and timely performance of their accounting-related processes.

-The Finance department of VIG Holding performs both automatic (using validations) and manual checks (performance analyses and plausibility checks) of the financial statement data that is received.
+The Finance department of VIG Holding performs both automatic (using validations) and manual checks (performance analyses and plausibility checks) of the reviewed financial statement data.
 Additional checks in the form of control calculations and reconciliation of intragroup transactions – in particular reinsurance and financing balances – are performed to identify and, if necessary, correct or eliminate any differences.

 In addition, an earnings reconciliation statement is prepared, the accuracy of individual parts of the consolidated financial statements is checked, and a plausibility check is performed for the consolidated financial statements as a whole to ensure that the presentation is complete and correct.